mafindijr/mafindijr/README.md

 A utility to help users manage and organize wallet addresses with ease.
 *Building tools that empower users and enhance Web3 experience!*

+**Easy Ticketing App:**
+A Platform where users can explore events around them with ease, also help users get Events Ticket instantly by making payment within the app or book free events.
+**Find and book tickets for amazing local & vitual events with ease.
+No hassle.
+Just fun!**

 ---

 ## 📜 Certifications